schlatterbeck/elbe-arm/README.rst

 ===================================

-This package asumes a Debian installation and uses the Embedded Linux Build Environment (ELBE) für building custom images for many ARM based board.
+This package asumes a Debian installation and uses the Embedded Linux Build Environment (ELBE) for building custom images for many ARM based board.
 ELBE uses a KVM virtual machine for the whole build environment.
 Inside this machine a QEMU istance is run for the target architecture.
 The image is built from a standard debian repository.
 This ensures that